trungvose/Animated-Navigation-Menu-Icons-with-CSS3/README.md

 When the button is clicked on, *toggleMenu()* will be executed to toggle class *.change* to make magic happens.
 * bar1 will be rotated 45 degree counter-clockwise
 * bar2 will be rotated 45 degree clockwise
-* bar3 will be faded out then disappear
+* bar3 will be faded out then disappeared

 Please check the image below for detail explanation of CSS rotate and translate(x,y)